 You might also like

 ‘Why do people commit crime?’
 ‘What drives someone to deviate from the ‘norm’?’
 These sort of questions have fascinated Nada Jevtovic since she was ten years old.
-Fittingly, Nada is about to complete ANU RegNet’s Master of Criminology, Justice and Regulation (Advanced), following a BA in Criminology from the ANU College of Arts and Social Sciences.
+Fittingly, Nada is about to complete ANU RegNet’s Master of Criminology, Justice and Regulation (Advanced), following a Bachelor in Criminology from the ANU College of Arts and Social Sciences.

 “My dad was in law enforcement and I was fascinated with what he did.”
 Nada explained.
 “I knew I wanted to follow in my dad’s footsteps, but I felt that my skills might be put to better use in research, as opposed to joining the force”, she continued.

 Nada’s fascination with why people committed crimes, would soon develop into a passion and it wasn’t long before she had completed her undergraduate degree in criminology and decided to continue with postgraduate studies in the same field.

 “During my undergraduate degree I fell in love with the ancient theory of criminology and weird evolutions of crime theory from criminologists like Beccaria to Lombroso.
 It was during that time, that I developed my appreciation for a more theoretical but extremely valuable side of criminology.
 By the end of my degree, I felt that I wanted to learn more especially regarding transnational crime.”

 Nada said she decided to continue her postgraduate studies in criminology at ANU, because of its modern approach to criminology and ‘new age’ crime.